datajake1999/EAXReverb_VST/readme.md

 * Open a command prompt and run compile.bat.
 * If everything goes well, you should have a DLL that you can load into your favorite VST host.

-# Extra notes
-* The first 11 parameters are global, so they won't change if you change the preset.

 # License
 This library is free software; you can redistribute it and/or
     modify it under the terms of the GNU Lesser General Public